Binding with bias tape

 Turn the bias tape to the other side of the fabric.
 Pin in place.

 Top stitch from the right side.
 Because the turned edge of the bias tape is a little bit bigger when you top stitch along the edge of the bias tape on the right side of the fabric, the back edge will be caught in the stitching line.
+You an also sew this edge with a slip stitch.

 How to get a mitered corner when binding with bias tape